 What’s the first thing you throw your money to once you get paid?

 Probably that bill that was overdue the previous month.

-The last thing you will throw money to is your savings account that has nothing but dust in it.
+The last thing you will throw money into is your savings account which has nothing but dust in it.

 Then again, I hardly ever hear about it as it is utilized less these days.

 Well, with the cost of living going up everywhere, the word savings is out of the question.

 You can argue that you can’t blame anyone but there is definitely a way for this to happen.

 Remember that coffee or the expensive Coach bag that you didn’t need?